Youjian Jianghu

 Youjian Jianghu, literally Wandering Swordsman in the Jianghu, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 1 July 1969 and 4 February 1972 in the Hong Kong newspaper New Evening Post.
 The novel is also known by an alternative title, Tan Jia Ge ("Ballad of the Strummed Sword").

-Set in 19th-century China during the Qing dynasty, the story follows martial artists who become entangled in struggles involving loyalty, love and rebellion in the jianghu / wulin.
+Set in 19th-century China during the Qing dynasty, the story follows martial artists who become entangled in struggles involving loyalty, love, and rebellion in the wulin.
 The novel is the first instalment in a tetralogy that concludes Liang Yusheng's Tianshan series, continuing from after Xiagu Danxin.
-It is followed by Muye Liuxing, Tanzhi Jinglei and Juesai Chuanfeng Lu.
-Critics have described Youjian Jianghu as one of Liang Yusheng's more introspective later works, distinguished by its emotional depth and moral ambiguity rather than large-scale conflicts.
-It is regarded as a representative example of Liang Yusheng's mature writing style and his development of the "cultured swordsman" archetype in modern wuxia literature.
+It is followed by Muye Liuxing, Tanzhi Jinglei, and Juesai Chuanfeng Lu.
+Critics have described Youjian Jianghu as one of Liang Yusheng's more introspective later works, and a representative example of the development of the "cultured swordsman" archetype in modern wuxia literature.

 Publication history

 Youjian Jianghu was first published as a serial between 1 July 1969 and 4 February 1972 in the Hong Kong newspaper New Evening Post.
 Subsequent reprints include a 1985 four-volume edition by Ningxia Literature and Art Publishing House, a 1986 four-volume edition by Tibetan Ancient Classics Publishing House, a 1988 four-volume edition by Sichuan Literature and Art Publishing House, a 1993 four-volume edition by Cosmos Books, a 1996 three-volume edition by Guangdong Travel and Tourism Press, and 2012 and 2019 three-volume editions by the Sun Yat-Sen University Press.